tsfpga/tsfpga/doc/sphinx/fpga_build.rst

 FPGA build flow
 ===============

-In tsfpga the build projects are set up by the modules.
+Tsfpga enables a build flow where many builds can be executed in parallel from the same script call.
-Any module can :ref:`set up  a build project <example_project_class>` as long as they follow the :ref:`folder structure <folder_structure_project>`.
+Any module can :ref:`set up build projects <example_project_class>` using its ``module_*.py``.
+All project configuration is located in the module, not in any central script.

 The build project is represented using a :class:`Python class <.VivadoProject>` that abstracts all settings and operations.